What is a kidney ultrasound?

 - See how blood is flowing to the kidneys through the renal arteries and veins

-Your provider may also use a kidney ultrasound after a kidney transplant to see how well the transplanted kidney is working.
+Your provider may also use ultrasound after a kidney transplant to see how well the transplanted kidney is working.

 Your healthcare provider may have other reasons to recommend a kidney ultrasound.